PseudoDevs/IamGhost/abcmd6.md

-Last updated: 2024-04-07 18:33:36
+Last updated: 2024-04-07 18:34:09
-Random Quote: Sometimes one has to adjust to a situation as it unfolds.
-With every calamity comes opportunity. - Virginia Wilson
+Random Quote: .OkaySomebody's got to teach this kid to swear, it's embarrassing. - Meemaw